Convert Week to Fortnight

 Week to Fortnight Conversion

-The conversion of unit Week to unit Week is very simple.
+The conversion of unit Week to unit Fortnight is very simple.
 Since, as discussed above, One Week is equal to 0.5 Fortnight.
 So, to convert Week to Fortnight, we must multiply no of Week to 0.5.
 Example:-

 Week Fortnight